 Business admitted students will apply to a degree-granting major after matriculating to MSU.

 Students with fewer than 56 credits who are not eligible to be business admitted will be considered for admission as business-preference majors.
-Preference will be given to students who have completed the college precore courses (see above) and have a 3.0 minimum cumulative GPA across all institutions.
+To be admitted as business-preference:

 Students between 42 and 55 credits are strongly recommended to be making progress toward completion of the following courses (this allows students to progress toward a degree in a timely manner once at MSU):